What Are The Steps For Cold Smoking On A Grill?

 To determine when the meat is fully smoked, use a meat thermometer to monitor the internal temperature.
 Each type of meat has its own target temperature, usually ranging from 145°F to 165°F (63°C to 74°C).
 Insert the thermometer into the thickest part of the meat to ensure accurate readings.
 Once the target temperature is reached, the meat is ready to be removed from the grill.

-Also read about: How Do You Sear Meat On An Infrared Grill?
+Also read about: How Do You Achieve The "smoke Ring" When Smoking Meat On A Grill?

 Checking for Desired Flavor